If Your Claim Is Denied

 - Hospitalized and unable to file

-- Incorrect information from EDD
+- Incorrect information received from EDD

-- System technical failures
+- System technical failures (screenshot any error messages)

 Getting Help